Career Development Strategies SE004 How To Become a Sex Coach? An Interview With Sarah Martin

 How Do You See Your Career In The Future?
 What Are Your Future Plans and Do You Have Any Personal Career Development Strategies?

 Sarah: For now, I becoming a mother.
 I’m not sure how this will impact my life as a whole, and how my priorities will change.
 I am planning to have three kids, and I am 34 at the moment so my family will be a focus for me for the next few years.
 I’d also like to multiply the impact of the knowledge I’ve collected by writing a book meant for sexuality professionals like me, which will focus on how to build a thriving business.
-I’d also like to publish a book directed at men in STEM related to this concept of Sexual Craftsmanship, to make this more widely available to men beyond those I am able to serve as clients.
+I’d also like to publish a book directed at men in STEM related to this concept of Sexual Craftsmanship, to make this more widely available to men beyond those I can serve as clients.

 Sarah: Curiosity.
 I dropped the dream of having a dream job—in every job, there is some amount of bullshit you need to take on.
 You should not be asking yourself: “What is my dream job?” but rather, in the words of Mark Manson: “What type of shit sandwich do I want to eat?”